apache/solr-sandbox/ENCRYPTION.md

 Once Solr is set up, it is ready to encrypt.
 To set the encryption key id to use, the Solr client calls the `EncryptionRequestHandler` at `/admin/encrypt`.

-`EncryptionRequestHandler` handles an encryption request for a specific {@link SolrCore}.
+`EncryptionRequestHandler` handles an encryption request for a specific Solr core.

 The caller provides the mandatory `encryptionKeyId` request parameter to define the encryption key id to use to encrypt the index files.
 To decrypt the index to cleartext, the special parameter